wellcomecollection/docs/rfcs/044-sierra-series/sierra-series-updated/README.md

 It also represents a cone of uncertainty.
 It is clear that we want to link from Works to Series via a filtered search for the Series title.
-The desired behaviour of links between parent and child works is less clear.
+The correct presentation of links between parent and child works is less clear.
+In particular, how best to handle asymmetric links.
-The value of the subPart text is not clear.
+The value of presenting the subPart text to users is not clear.

 ## Common features